Energetics of three interacting mass-imbalanced bodies in a three-dimensional spherical harmonic trap: Introduction

 In this work we consider two three-body systems: (i) a 2+1 fermion system, with mass imbalance between two substrate particles and an impurity particle and (ii) three identical bosons.
 In each case the particles interact via a contact interaction and are confined to a spherically symmetric harmonic trap.
-For the 2+1 Fermi system we derive, for general interaction strength and arbitrary mass imbalance between the substrate and impurity, the eigenspectrum for the system via a matrix approach \cite{PhysRevLett.102.160401}.
+We derive for general interaction strength and, for fermions, arbitrary mass imbalance between the substrate and impurity, the eigenspectrum for the system via a matrix approach \cite{PhysRevLett.102.160401}.
 For this system we also derive the system eigenstates in the unitary regime, where the s-wave contact interaction dominates.
-For comparison we revisit the solutions for the thr ee boson system.
-For the 2+1 Fermi mass imbalanced system, as expected, we find Efimov like states using the matrix approach.
-This then leads us to revisit the effective range model for investigating Efimov states \cite{jonsell2002universal}.
-We find a connection between the numeric approach and the effective range approaches in determining that for a given matrix size there is a value of the effective range which produces, to a high degree of accuracy, the same energy spectrum.
+For comparison we revisit the solutions for the three boson system.
+For the 2+1 Fermi mass imbalanced system, as expected, we find Efimov-like states using the matrix approach.
+This then leads us to revisit the three-body parameter for investigating Efimov states \cite{jonsell2002universal}.
+We find a connection between the numeric matrix approach and the three-body parameter approaches in determining that for a given matrix size there is a value of the three-body parameter which produces, to a high degree of accuracy, the same energy spectrum at unitarity.